WC5E/Warcraft-5e-Conversion/WIP Manual of Monsters/Appendix B - Non Player Characters.md

 > ***Longsword.*** *Melee Weapon Attack:* +5 to hit, reach 5 ft., one target. *Hit:* 7 (1d8 + 3) slashing damage, or 8 (1d10 + 3) slashing damage if used with two hands.
 >
 > ***Shortsword.*** *Melee Weapon Attack:* +5 to hit, reach 5 ft., one target. *Hit:* 6 (1d6 + 3) piercing damage.

+Azeroth has seen countless wars, and a **veteran** of one is likely to be a veteran of many.
+Well-respected by their peers, it is not uncommon even for a long-retired veteran to still know their training by heart.

 <div class='footnote'>APPENDIX B: NONPLAYER CHARACTERS </div>